bojark/SubSpace-Shooter/README.md

 My tiny pet game project that I made while studying Unity in a video course by Jonathan Weinberger and Unity team.

-C# scripts and most of assets made by myself, but there are also some sprites provided by Jonathan.
+C# scripts and most of assets made by myself, except sprites provided by Jonathan.